Skip to content ↓

 Nottingham Girl’s Academy has:

-• Year 7 Nurture Group (dependent upon KS2 and Y7 baseline data).
+• Year 7 & 8 supported class (dependent upon KS2 and Y7 baseline data).

-• Year 8 and 9 Literacy Curriculum (dependent upon KS2 and Y7 baseline data).
+• Year 9 Literacy Curriculum (dependent upon KS2 and Y7 baseline data).

 • Alternative curriculum for pupils working at KS1 Age Related Expectations in KS3.